-All successful traders recommend adhering to a trading strategy and not make decisions based on subjective opinions, rumors or feelings.
+Even if you are a experienced or a novel trader, best trading results come from using an investing strategy that never leaves to random or subjective opinions when is the best moment to buy or sell stocks.
 Trading strategies are meant for helping you in the decision process of what stocks to pick and when is the best moment to buy them.
 At Stocks2.com, we like to use very simple but trusted and powerful trend following trading strategies.
 Simple things usually work the best

-As a golden rule, you should not keep a trading operation that generates higher than expected losses at the time of the buy.
-The moment to sell shares always has to be ruled by the stop-loss (automatic or manual)
+A golden rule is that you should not keep a trading operation that leads to higher than expected losses by the time of the buy.
+The timing to sell shares should always be dictated by the stop-loss (automatic or manual)

 In the current situation of Procter & Gamble there is not any eligible sell setup, so Procter & Gamble stock holders with operations in green can keep their positions

-In the previous 30 days we couldn't find any rating for Procter & Gamble
+In the last month we couldn't find any rating for Procter & Gamble

 The current resistance levels are: